heatcrypto/heatwallet/README.md

 We are proud to present you with version 3.1.0 of the Desktop HEAT Wallet.

-Your fully functional wallet for HEAT, Bitcoin, Litecoin, Bitcoincash, FIMK, NXT, ARDOR and Ethereum (with partial ERC20 support).
-Experimental IOTA support.
+Your fully functional wallet for HEAT, BTC, LTC, BCH, IOTA, FIMK, NXT, ARDOR and Ethereum, with partial ERC20 support.

 - with integrated HEAT Asset Exchange
-- with integrated HEAT block explorer
+- with integrated HEAT Block Explorer
 - with embeded HEAT p2p server

 ## Tldr;